Please review the eligibility criteria below.

 - All applications are reviewed by the Committee for International Undergraduate Tuition Waivers.
 Awards are variable each semester and range from a minimum of 3 credits to a maximum of 12, based on GPA.

-- Students will be notified via email of the committee's decision.
+- The CGE notifies students of the committee's decision via email.
 (No phone calls please).

 - Awards will be posted on students’ accounts after the drop/add period and before tuition is due.